-DUAL STREAM: Put rinsed containers into one bin (glass, metal, plastic) with labels on, no caps or lids, into a SEPARATE bin that contains papers and flattened cardboard.
+DUAL STREAM: Put rinsed containers into one bin (glass, metal, plastic), and paper and flattened cardboard in a separate bin.

-CANS: Rinse out Aluminum (do not crush), Steel (push partially attached lid into the can), Aerosol (do not rinse) and ONLY accepts empty non-pesticide aerosol cans.
+CANS: aluminum (do not crush), steel (push partially attached lid into can), aerosol (must be empty, non-pesticide)

 Rinse out all the items below and mix with your recyclable containers:

 ASEPTIC BOXES & PAPER CARTONS: Soup, milk, broth, orange juice, soy milk, etc. Discard plastic caps.
 Do not remove spouts.
 Flatten